 Explain to other trusted family members what your intentions are.
 If you’ve followed the rest of the steps and changed your perspective on the situation, let them know.

-Explain them that your only goal is to make things better.
-This is especially important if your family can be gossipy and tends to take sides.
-If you communicate your intentions genuinely, this may help them stop from being a bit vindictive and make them adopt your peaceful goal as well.
+Explain to them that your only goal is to make things better.
+It is especially important if your family can be gossipy and tends to take sides.
+If you communicate your intentions genuinely, this may help them stop being a bit unforgiving and make them adopt your peaceful goal as well.

 Understanding that family members have faults, but you can still love them, is the first step toward addressing family problems.
 Try to understand why they might act or think the way they do, as it can be a reflection of themselves rather than you.

-Accept your own faults, too.
+Accept your faults, too.
 Always accept blame when you deserve it.
-Try not to see family issues as all or nothing equations where someone is wrong and someone else (perhaps you) is right.
+Try not to see family issues as all or nothing equations where someone is wrong, and someone else (perhaps you) is right.